JulianO911/factored-test/README.md

 ### Backend:

-Server part was made width the Java framework Spring Boot and allthe packages and dependencies were administrated with Maven.
+Server part was made with the Java framework Spring Boot and allthe packages and dependencies were administrated with Maven.
 Maven can be downloaded [here](https://maven.apache.org/download.cgi).

 ### Data modeling: